MattHodge/matthodge.github.io/_posts/2017-08-04-splunk-spotlight-alerts.md

 * Use a Slack webhook and set the message as:

 {% highlight plaintext %}
-:x: The random number didn't run as scheduled!
+❌ The random number didn't run as scheduled!
 {% endhighlight %}

 Your alert should look something like this: